jenslaufer/abnb-site/_products/airbnb_local_market_analysis.md

   - What's the overall occupancy and rate for certain dates?

-The answers to these questions are essential for tackling your competitors and increase your listing's revenue.
+Yes. you are right: the answers to these questions are essential for tackling your competitors and increase your listing's revenue.

 We provide answers with our local market analysis:

-### Check out the competition

 Aren't you convinced yet?